Fuller, Perkier Breasts

 - Physical stresses to the breast such as trauma or intense physical pressure

-Currently, when a saline-filled implant ruptures, the saline leaks into the body and is absorbed and expelled naturally.
-This may leave the breast feeling deflated, uneven, or soft.
+- Currently, when a saline-filled implant ruptures, the saline leaks into the body and is absorbed.
+This may leave the breast deflated, uneven, or soft.

 In the case of silicone gel-filled breast implant ruptures, some women may notice decreased breast size, hard knots, uneven appearance of the breasts, pain or tenderness, tingling, swelling, numbness, burning, or changes in sensation.
 However, most ruptures occur without any symptoms.
 These are known as “silent ruptures.”

-Current breast augmentation procedures are the product of nearly 100 years of research and development.
-When silicone implants began rupturing in 1992, the Food & Drug Administration of the United States immediately pulled silicone implants from the market.
+Current breast augmentation procedures are the product of nearly 60 years of research and development.
+When there was a perceived with silicone implants, the Food & Drug Administration of the United States and Health Canada immediately pulled silicone implants from the market.
 When they were allowed back on the market in November 2006, manufacturers were required to conduct follow-up studies on the long-term safety and performance of implant devices.
 The results were conclusive with consistent and convincing findings of no association between breast cancer and breast implants.
 A 2015 long-term review of 32 studies further concluded that there was no conclusive link between silicone gel implants and long-term health outcomes such as breast cancer.